 The good news is that most products were not found to exceed contamination limits for ochratoxin A (although it may be best to limit use of one of the products if it is to be given to small children).

 The not-so-good news is that significant amounts of gluten were found in several oat products.
 ConsumerLab.com tested products against the FDA "gluten-free" standard (no more than 20 ppm of gluten) as well its own, more stringent "ultra gluten-free" standard (no more than 5 ppm).
 Not all FDA "gluten-free" products met CL's higher standard.
 At the same time, some products which were not labeled gluten-free actually were.

 All products were also tested for contamination with lead, cadmium and arsenic.

 Avoid problems and get the best oat cereal using ConsumerLab.com's reviews and recommendations.
-In this comprehensive report you'll get test results and reviews for 20 products selected by ConsumerLab.com (19 oat cereals and one buckwheat cereal).
+In this comprehensive review you'll get test results and reviews for 20 products selected by ConsumerLab.com (19 oat cereals and one buckwheat cereal).

 - Amounts of ochratoxin A and gluten found in each oat or buckwheat cereal

 - How to save money by finding top-quality, lowest cost cereals

 - How to avoid problems with oat cereals